junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Cas, Cas, CAS!
 Hold on!
 HOLD ON!!"
 Dean cries out.

-He kneels beside Cas's spasmic body, putting both hands on the handle of the blade and pulling it out with a yell.
+He kneels beside Cas's spasmic body, putting both hands on the handle of the blade on his back and pulling it out with a yell.
 Blood pools under Cas's body rapidly.
-The shaking stops, replaced by dead stillness.
-He doesn't even know if Cas still has a heartbeat, or still breathing.
-All the struggles for air has stopped, as if life has left him.
+The shaking stops, soon turns into a series of small trembling, and within tearful blinks, replaced by dead stillness.
+Dean doesn't even know if Cas still has a heartbeat, or still breathing.
+All his previous struggles for air has stopped, as if life has left him.

 "No, no, no, no, no!"
 Dean's hands frantically try to unscrew the vial but the cap doesn't cooperate.
 His breath is frantic, his heart is frantic, the entirety of him is frantic.
+He feels blood freezing in his veins.
 He's so close.
 They're so close to a win.
 He can't lose Cas right now.
 He can't.

-Tears blurs his vision, all he can see is blood.
+Tears blur his vision, all he can see is blood.
 Blood under his knees, blood near Cas's head, coming out of his mouth and nose, blood in his hand, too slippery to unscrew a vial.
 Blood, death, red, loss.
 Dean's head is spinning, the world is spinning around him.
 The fire is still burning.
-The Hell is still haunting.
+Hell is still haunting him -- the whole world, his whole life is Hell.

 Dean smashes the vial on the ground.
 Dazzling bright light of Cas's grace flies into the angel's nose and mouth, even pouring in through his eyes.